jaenudin86/AdoExecutor/README.md

 ## Informations
 Assumption of library (overlay) AdoExecutor is to assist users to query a database using ADO.NET driver.
 Library is similar to [Dapper](https://github.com/StackExchange/dapper-dot-net), however while creating it i was guided by few rules:
-* extensibility - possibility of easy extending and modifying classes - all elements of subsystem are built upon interfaces and where it is possible virtual methods are used
+* Extensibility - possibility of easy extending and modifying classes - all elements of subsystem are built upon interfaces and where it is possible virtual methods are used.
-* testability - possibility to use mocks of data access layer (library doesn't use extensions methods)
+* Testability - possibility to use mocks of data access layer (library doesn't use extensions methods).
-* easiness of use - after reading this document You should have the knowledge to configure the library and execute database query
+* Easiness of use - after reading this document You should have the knowledge to configure the library and execute database query.
-* adaptable to many database engines - those that support ADO.NET driver
+* Adaptable to many database engines - those that support ADO.NET driver.

 ## Quick start: